 Description

-Moroccan poppy (Papaver ruprifragum var. atlanticum) was a new one for me in 2022, and it exceeded my expectations, with months of flowers even on the first-year plants.
-The cupped, single or semi-double, orange blooms were most abundant in early to midsummer, with scattered flowers appearing even into October, atop slender, 18- to 24-inch-tall stems over low rosettes of hairy, blue-green leaves.
+Moroccan poppy (Papaver ruprifragum var. atlanticum) was a new for me in 2022, and it exceeded my expectations, with months of flowers even on the first-year plants.
+The cupped orange blooms were most abundant in early to midsummer the first year, with scattered single to semi-double flowers appearing even into October, atop slender, 18- to 24-inch-tall stems over low rosettes of hairy, blue-green leaves.
+The second-year plants started flowering in mid spring, mostly with double flowers, which indicates that these seeds may actually be the strain known as ‘Tangerine Gem’.
 Moroccan poppy tends to self-sow and has a lovely habit of popping up in unexpected places to add spots of eye-catching color.
 Best in full sun; average to dry soil.
 Zones 5 to 9.

 Please read the germination information as well before ordering.